microsoft/FluidFramework/packages/loader/container-loader/README.md

 2. Maintain Ops in flight until observed they are acknowledged by server.
 Resubmit any lost Ops on reconnection.
 This is done by DDSes in stock implementations of container & data store runtimes provided by Fluid Framework
 3. Respect "["disconnected" and "connected"](#Connectivity-events) states and do not not submit Ops when disconnected.
 4. Respect ["dispose"](#Closure) event and treat it as combination of "readonly" and "disconnected" states.
 I.e. it should be fully operatable (render content), but not allow edits.
 This is equivalent to "closed" event on container for hosts, but is broader (includes container's code version upgrades).
-5. Notify Container about presence or lack of unsaved changed though IContainerContext.updateDirtyContainerState callback.
+5. Notify Container about presence or lack of unsaved changed through IContainerContext.updateDirtyContainerState callback.
 This is required for [Dirty events](#Dirty-events) to correctly represent state of user edits to host.

 ## Container Lifetime